Taking a Dive Vacation with Non Diving Companions

 Taking a dive vacation or learning to dive while on vacation is something most divers or soon to be divers strive for.
 However, if you are going with a non-diving spouse, family or companions, things might not go as smooth as you planned.
-A little bit of prior planning can help smooth out the rough spots, so that everyone gets a vacation to enjoy.
+A little bit of prior planning can help smooth out the rough spots, so that everyone gets a scuba diving vacation to enjoy.

-While you might want to spend every hour or every day diving, your fellow travelers might not appreciate that.
+While you might want to spend every hour or every day diving, your fellow travellers might not appreciate that.
 Consider why are you traveling together?
 If it is to spend time together, then diving all the time will not work.
 Is the destination only good for diving?
 If so, you might want to consider different travel companions, or delaying the trip to another time.
 That might sound harsh, but in some destinations it might be the only solution.

 Here are some things to consider and ways to balance out your vacation, so that non-divers will be happy to join your next dive vacation.